Wanjira-Faith/week1-codechallenge/README.md

 # Solution2 program
  Create speed.html and solution2.js.
- Create a button with an id in html file to ca  ll the function.
+ Create a button with an id in js file to call the function.
  Create a function speeddetector in the js file. create event listener on js file to call the function when id button is clicked .